 CISOs and security professionals often refer to Virtual Desktop Infrastructure (VDI) (made popular by VMWare & Citrix) and other “remote application” solutions as security barriers that hackers have a hard time bypassing.
 That’s a myth, and here’s why.

-1. Thin client scenarios are precarious.
+1. Thin client scenarios are precarious

 These virtualization efforts pose only a minor hurdle to determined cyber-criminals.
 An employee using a thin client to connect to a remote VDI environment running Windows is not better off security-wise than any other Windows laptop user.
 The remote Windows desktop is still exposed to a variety of standard malware and attack vectors, including email, web, external media, user-installed applications, and many others.
 These attacks have increased in 2020, as hackers take advantage of so many workers being moved quickly to a work from home model.

-2. BYOD sounds appealing, but these laptops are probably already compromised.
+2. BYOD sounds appealing, but these laptops are probably already compromised

 Preventing clipboard operations between the user’s personal laptop and the remote VDI desktop doesn’t really help.
 Attackers can stealthily and instantly send an entire script via emulated keystrokes and then launch the script on the remote VDI desktop.
 From there, the way to complete control of the VDI desktop is short.
 This kind of attack doesn’t require any zero-day vulnerability and can be executed by any determined attacker.

-3. You need to consider your vendors’ endpoints.
+3. You need to consider your vendors’ endpoints

 The same applies to third-party vendors and contractors who use VDI to access sensitive resources.
 As seen in the Target, Equifax, and Panama and Paradise papers breaches, cyber-criminals only need to infect one of the vendor’s machines and from there they have complete control of the sensitive resources available via VDI.
 Two-factor authentication for VDI sessions doesn’t help mitigate this risk as the attacker, already present on the machine, will simply wait for successful authentication and then launch the attack.